Sant720/sandwich/content/docs/extras/setup-journey.md

 /bin/hugo
 ```

-and running `hugo version` still reported the old v0.68.3, meaning the apt version was shadowing the new one.
-I re-installed and removed the apt package multiple times during this process.
+and running `hugo version` still reported the old `v0.68.3`, meaning the apt version was shadowing the new one.
+I reinstalled and removed the apt package multiple times during this process.

 When I finally cleared out the apt version and forced the system to use `/usr/local/bin/hugo`, I hit a new issue: